 I am blessed with dear, sweet friends who understand when I have to cancel last minute because our son’s meds are off and a visit to the doctor is a necessity.
 They would — and do on numerous occasions — help me out in a moment’s notice.
 However, they don’t always know exactly what we live in a “normal day.”

-Other warrior moms with kids who have similar diagnoses as your child will.
+Other warrior moms with kids who have similar diagnoses, or differences or disabilities as your child will understand you need to self-care.
 They will “get” you when you say that you have run out of options for meds that seem to work, or that your child is back in the hospital with another round of pneumonia because he catches anything and everything at the blink of an eye.

 They will be your sounding board, your biggest cheerleaders, and your strength when you feel like you just can’t go on another second.
 They know your frustrations, share your worries, and pray each night for the same things.
 They will be able to say two simple yet powerful words, and mean them: “Me too.”

 Looking for the Simple Things

 Before I had kids, I didn’t think anything of cracking open my latest issue of People magazine and read it from cover to cover for hours on end.
 These days, I am lucky if I read ANY magazine cover, let alone every page.
 I miss those free-spirit, carefree days.

 Reading all of those trashy, gossip magazines may not be your “jam,” but trust me, everyone has a guilty pleasure.
 What’s yours?
 Eating an entire pint of Ben and Jerry’s ice cream without sharing?
 Grab a spoon, find a quiet place (even if it is on the floor of your closet), and eat it, girl!